Blocking ads removes funding from us!

 Battery: wirelessly almost as fast as charging it with a cable

-With the OnePlus 8 Pro brings wireless charging with you for the first time.
-No ordinary wireless charging with 10 watts, but directly with 30 watts.
-That is prowith these sizes you already reduce a lot of power loss and waste heat, but still only charge ten minutes longer than with the Warp Charge cable.
+The OnePlus 8 Pro is the first to offer wireless charging.
+Not the usual 10 watt wireless charging, but 30 watts. prowith these sizes you already reduce a lot of power loss and waste heat, but still only charge ten minutes longer than with the Warp Charge cable.
 From 0 to 100, the 4510 mAh battery needs around 1 hour and 11 minutes with the Warp Charge cable and around 1 hour and 21 minutes with the wireless charger.

 OnePlus 8 Pro Warp Charge Wireless